aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/exchange-server-integration/aspose-email-java-access-shared-mailbox/_index.md

 - access shared mailbox
 - Aspose.Email
 - Java EWS integration
-title: Access Shared Mailbox Java using Aspose.Email – Guide
+title: How to Access a Shared Mailbox in Java with Aspose.Email
 url: /java/exchange-server-integration/aspose-email-java-access-shared-mailbox/
 weight: 1
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Access Shared Mailbox Java using Aspose.Email – Guide
+# How to Access a Shared Mailbox in Java with Aspose.Email

 ## Introduction